Shahul-Rahman/MABSearch-Learning-the-learning-rate/README.md

 How to Use:
 There are two ipython jupyter notebook in this repository.
+0. No special prerequisite packages are required.
+The notebook can be downloaded and executed or the code can be simply copied.
-1. An experiment ready version titled as: "MABSearch (Experiment Ready Version).ipynb".
+1. An experiment-ready version titled as: "MABSearch (Experiment Ready Version).ipynb".
 This note book has all the GD and the proposed MABSearch algroithm.
-2. An easier to understand version titled as: "MABSearch.ipynb", with comments explaining the proposed MABSearch algorithm alone.
+2. An easier-to-understand version titled as: "MABSearch.ipynb", with comments explaining the proposed MABSearch algorithm alone.

 For Any suggestions or doubt mail to: shahulshan81@gmail.com Cite the paper, if you find it useful.